Resilient Teaching

 Take care of yourself by eating well, resting, and exercising.
 You do not have to go to a gym to get some physical exercise.
 YouTube has a plethora of videos on yoga, kickboxing, barre, etc. that you can do from the comfort of your home.
 Overall, make your health a priority.

 Be kind to yourself and be positive.
 With everything going on, things may go wrong.
-A deadline may be missed or technology may not work, and that is ok.
+A deadline may be missed or technology may not work, and that is okay.
 Communicate the issues with the appropriate parties and move forward.
 Despite our best efforts, we will inevitably miss something.
 You can still be kind to yourself and give yourself some grace to make mistakes.

-Please also visit the Student Counseling Center and familiarize yourself with the resources available to you such as the My Mental Health #WKU Resource Guide
+Please also visit the Student Counseling Center and familiarize yourself with the resources available to you such as the My Mental Health #WKU Resource Guide.

 TIP #5